MORE THAN CONQUERORS (EXCERPT OF KINGDOM CONCEPTS)

-For the mystery of iniquity doth already work: only he who now letteth [restrains] will let, until he be taken out of the way.
+For the mystery of lawlessness is already at work; only He who now restrains will do so until He is taken out of the way.
 (II Thessalonians 2:7)

 We can observe on every hand the signs of the working of the spirit of lawlessness.
 People are being taught in schools and universities that man is in control of the earth.
 The elevating of man over God produces rebellion—a despising of authority.

 What force is restraining the full revelation of lawlessness and man-centeredness?
 It is the force of Christ through the Holy Spirit in the saints.

 In order for the full maturing of the “tares” to take place, the restraining force must be removed from the path of Antichrist.